-\$7.00 per share
+\$ per share

-We are offering 6,200,000 shares of our common stock.
+We are offering 5,500,000 shares of our common stock.
 This is our initial public offering, and no public market currently exists for our common stock.
-The initial public offering price is \$7.00 per common share.
-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "NLNK."
+We expect the initial public offering price to be between \$10.00 and \$12.00 per common share.
+We have applied to list our common stock on The NASDAQ Global Market under the symbol "NLNK."